-The linker command-line option --fpic must also be used to declare that a shared library is position independent because this affects the construction of the PLT and GOT sections.
+You must also use the linker command-line option --fpic to declare that a shared library is position independent because this affects the construction of the PLT and GOT sections.

 By default, the linker produces an error message if the command-line option --shared is given without the --fpic options.
 If you must create a shared library that is not position independent, you can turn the error message off by using --diag_suppress=6403.